Recently Diagnosed or Relapsed? Stop Looking For a Miracle Cure, and Use Evidence-Based Therapies To Enhance Your Treatment and Prolong Your Remission

 Reply

-robin bloom says a couple of years ago
+robin bloom says 3 years ago

 one more thought . is there a possibility of stopping velcaid and testing just life extension blend of resveratrol and quercetin to see if this could reverse her kappa rise. and also add the sulforaphane and garlic /allicin supplement as hdac inhibitors? thanks for considering this less toxic approach ,as velcaid has caused some nerve damage and hand tremor for Billie, so not happy about resuming it just yet. her freechain ratio is less than it was in jan.
 2020 when her pet/ct scan was still free of new lesions ,so we have more time i feel to test some all natural approaches. thanks again for listening.